SlimeVR/SlimeVR-Docs-Site/src/diy/imu-comparison.md

 While initial testing seems positive, this chip has not had enough field time for conclusive results.

 There are quite a few variants of the ICM-20948, most of which operate at 3.3v.
-Pimoroni ICM-20948 (Please note this board requires you to cut the bridge on the back to change the address) Adafruit ICM-20948 (Please note this board requires you to solder the bridge on the back to change the address) SparkFun ICM-20948 (Please note this board requires you to solder the bridge on the back to change the address) GY-912 (Please note this board requires you to bridge SD0 to GND to change the address)
+- Pimoroni ICM-20948 (Please note this board requires you to cut the bridge on the back to change the address);
+- Adafruit ICM-20948 (Please note this board requires you to solder the bridge on the back to change the address);
+- SparkFun ICM-20948 (Please note this board requires you to solder the bridge on the back to change the address);
+- GY-912 (Please note this board requires you to bridge SD0 to GND to change the address);

-CJMCU-20948 is known to run on 1.8v and needs additional hardware to work.
+- CJMCU-20948 is known to run on 1.8v and needs additional hardware to work.
   A 1.8v Linear Voltage regulator and Logic Level Converter is needed and as such this board is not recommended.